 5. Amazon Echo

-If you think Alexa is the voice assistant built for you but audio isn’t your biggest concern, the Amazon Echo may suit your home as well.
+If you think Alexa is the voice assistant built for you but you'd prefer slightly better sound quality, the Amazon Echo may suit your home as well.
 The sound quality is better than the Echo Dot, but it’s not a scratch on the Apple HomePod or Amazon Echo Plus.

 We chose the Echo for this list as it’s still an affordable speaker and offers good enough quality sound that most people will be satisfied with.
 We’ve often listened to songs and podcasts through the Echo where the audio quality is clear and loud, but it’s not going to absolutely blow you away.